 Find pumpkin patches near Phoenix, Flagstaff and Tucson with our list of Arizona pumpkin patches.
-Enjoy a day on the farm with your friends and family, take a hayride out to the pumpkin patch, and pick out the perfect pumpkin to carve up.
+There are three Phoenix pumpkin patches within Maricopa County.
+There are three Tucson pumpkin patches within an hour of the city.
+Flagstaff residents have fewer options but can still find pumpkin picking within a reasonable drive.
+Enjoy a day on the farm with your friends and family this fall, take a hayride out to the pumpkin patch, and pick out the perfect pumpkin to carve up.
 Indulge in the rest of the fall fun offered by your local farmer and end the day with a photograph to remember it forever.

 Support your local farm this October and pick your own pumpkins at one of these pumpkin patches.
 Here are the pumpkin patches in Arizona: